Mariners overcome three-run homer turned single in win over Rangers

 - Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

-What appeared to be his team-high fourth homer of the year — an ultra-important three-run homer to break a 1-1 tie — was going to be taken away.
+Third-base umpire C.B.
+Bucknor signaled for a homer, and Safeco exploded in celebration.

+Haniger had barely finished getting congratulations from his teammates in the dugout following what was initially ruled a three-run homer to left field when the first replay appeared on the Mariners’ massive big screen.

 The fly ball that appeared to become a souvenir in Edgar’s Cantina had not quite entered the establishment.
 It was stopped short like an underage kid with a fake ID.
-The would-be homer hit off the top of the wall and bounced back in.
-The first of many replays showed it hitting on the edge of the area painted high-visibility yellow and bouncing back in.

-Not only was the homer taken away, but because Guillermo Heredia was tagging at first base and only got to second base on the play when the ball bounced back in, Haniger was given just a single.
+Not only was the homer taken away, but because Guillermo Heredia was tagging at first base and only got to second on the play when the ball bounced back in, Haniger was given just a single.
+It was miscue by Heredia.

-Following the almost three-minute delay and plenty of booing from the crowd of 41,855, the Mariners had to try and get back the two runs they had lost to the replay.
+Following the almost three-minute delay and plenty of booing from the crowd of 41,855, the Mariners tried to get back the two runs they had lost to the replay.
 They still had runners on first and second with no outs and Robinson Cano and Nelson Cruz coming to the plate.
 They left the inning with just the one-run lead.
 Facing lefty Dario Alvarez, Cano popped up to shortstop.
 The Rangers brought in right-hander Jeremy Jeffress to face Cruz.
-It resulted in broken-bat double play to end the inning.
+It resulted in broken-bat, 6-4-3 double play to end the inning.

-Hernandez delivered his best outing of the young season, showing excellent command and the pitch efficiency the Mariners have craved to see from him.
+Diaz closed out the win for his second save, despite giving up a two-out single to Elvis Andrus.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.